Heart Failure (CHFN) Certification Preparation Program

 - Outline treatment strategies for acute decompensated heart failure including prescriber specific considerations.

 - Compare treatment options in the patient with Stage D Heart Failure.

 - Review patient education and self-care management strategies for heart failure patients.

 - Consider implementation strategies to improve the coordination of the delivery of comprehensive heart failure care.

 - Recognize the impact of comorbid conditions on the development and continued impact of heart failure.

-14.75 hours of continuing education (contact hours) are offered with this program and this includes 2.0 pharmacology hours.
+14.9 hours of continuing education (contact hours) are awarded for completion of this program and this includes 5.25 pharmacology hours.
 CNEA is a provider approved by the California Board of Registered Nursing, provider number 15714.

 Bring this program to your hospital.
 Contact CNEA at firstname.lastname@example.org.

 Keep up-to-date with live classes, products, promotions, practice pearls and online courses.